 Recommendations for ensuring the safety of persons

-- Good connection between the earth conductor and the ground of the receiver to avoid voltages that are dangerous for people.
+- Ensure a good connection between the protective conductor and the ground of the receiver to avoid dangerous voltages for people who may come into contact with the cases of the different receivers and apparatus.

-- Ensure continuity of the ground loop between the earth circuit and metallic masses.
+- Ensure continuity of the ground loop between the protective earth circuit and metallic masses of the different receivers or apparatus.

 - Initial checks